guszedd/Network-Security/README.md

     * Modifying your Library
     * Safeguarding and Rebuilding
   If you do not have the right folder structure, add source, or scrape correctly your media will not appear on the client.
 You may just see the folder structure but not see the files.
 If that is the case, go back to the guide above and follow the instructions to Set Content and Scrape.
 Recommend using the default information provider for real movies.
+  * This guide uses Universal Plug n Play (UPnP) for server support, however other options are available
+  * Kodi relies on a graphical user interface (GUI) for setup and use.
+This requires X11 communication protocol or similar functionality.
+  * This setup utilizes SSH -X user@IP in order to create an X11 connection between the remote host and the user's host.
+Ensure the user's host is capable of receiving and displaying this GUI information.
+  * Do not infringe on copyrighted material